jackhman/sergio-martin-rubio-site/_posts/2019-04-15-spring-bean-lifecycle-fundamentals.md

 Call destroy method from destroy
 ```

-As we showed before, the annotations are executed first, and then the overriden methods.
+As we showed before, annotations are executed first, and then, overriden methods.

-Spring also provides startup and shutdown callbacks and in order to be able to use them, we just need to implement the Lifecycle interface.
-Additionally, we can implement LifecycleProcessor to react when the context changes through onRefresh() and onClose().
-Finally, in case we need a fine-grained control over the startup of a bean we can implement SmartLifecycle, so we can specify when the bean should start and stop, before or after other beans (the default value is 0).
+Spring also provides startup and shutdown callbacks and we can use them b just implementing the `Lifecycle` interface.
+Additionally, we can implement `LifecycleProcessor` to react when the context changes (`onRefresh()`, `onClose()`).
+Finally, in case we need a fine-grained control over the startup of a bean we can implement `SmartLifecycle`, so we can specify when the bean should start and stop, before or after other beans (the default value is 0).

 ```java
 @Component